Brendan Galloway: Everton

 In August 2014 Everton signed Galloway for an undisclosed fee on a five-year contract.
 He spent the majority of the season playing for the under-21 side until the very latter stage of the league campaign.
 Galloway was given a chance and made his début for the senior side in Everton's 2–1 away win against West Ham United on 16 May 2015.
 He played at left back in the game, despite ordinarily being a centre-back.
-On the last day of the 2014–15 season, Galloway turned out for his senior home début against Tottenham Hotspur.
+On the last day of the 2014–15 season, Galloway turned out for his senior home debut against Tottenham Hotspur.

 On the opening day of the 2015–16 season, as regular left back Leighton Baines suffered an ankle injury in training and Luke Garbutt had joined Fulham on loan, Galloway started Everton's match against Watford.

 Galloway agreed a new contract with Everton on 10 December 2015 and was at that time contracted to the club until at least June 2020.

 Loan to West Bromwich Albion

 On 22 August 2016, Galloway joined West Bromwich Albion on a season-long loan.
 Galloway made his first league start for West Brom on 28 August 2016 against Middlesbrough.
 On 10 April 2017, Galloway was recalled by Everton.
-It was reported that Galloway had been given permission to return to Everton early even he remained registered with West Bromwich Albion who paid £1m to take him on loan for the campaign.
+It was reported that Galloway had been given permission to return to Everton early even though he remained registered with West Bromwich Albion who paid £1 million to take him on loan for the campaign.